MatteoPeco/PCNL_Task_System/images/README.md

 The images in this folder are organized into subfolders based on their purpose or category.
 The following subfolders can be found within the images folder:

-- `screenshots`: Contains screenshots of the project's user interface.
+- `setup`: Contains images of the project's setup for a better understanding.
 - `diagrams`: Includes architectural diagrams or flowcharts.
 - `logos`: Stores logos or branding images associated with the project.